The Future of Chlorine Production at Chemtrade

 Articles from Local Media

-- Chemtrade Advances Process to Continue Chlorine Production in North Vancouver – published in the North Shore News, April 13, 2025
+- Apr 13, 2025, North Shore News: Chemtrade Advances Process to Continue Chlorine Production in North Vancouver

-- Website and Ads Opposing Chemtrade Lease Extension Were Created by a Chemtrade Competitor – published by the CBC, September 11, 2024
+- Sep 11, 2024, CBC: Website and Ads Opposing Chemtrade Lease Extension Were Created by a Chemtrade Competitor

-- Chemtrade Chlorine Plant – Assessing the Risks – published in the July 2024 Blueridge Bulletin
+- Jul 1, 2024, Blueridge Bulletin: Chemtrade Chlorine Plant – Assessing the Risks

-- Chemtrade Launches Public Engagement with Open House Thursday – published in the North Shore News, June 3, 2024
+- Jun 3, 2024, North Shore News: Chemtrade Launches Public Engagement with Open House Thursday

-- Maps Raise Prospect of Disaster Near North Vancouver Town Site – published in the North Shore News, May 25, 2024
+- May 25, 2024, North Shore News: Maps Raise Prospect of Disaster Near North Vancouver Town Site

-- Chemtrade Seeking to Continue Liquid Chlorine Production in North Vancouver – published in the North Shore News, April 30, 2024
+- Apr 30, 2024, North Shore News: Chemtrade Seeking to Continue Liquid Chlorine Production in North Vancouver

-- North Vancouver Chlorine Leak Warning a False Alarm – published in the North Shore News, November 1, 2023
+- Nov 1, 2023, North Shore News: North Vancouver Chlorine Leak Warning a False Alarm

 Publications and References from Chemtrade